CVI-SZU/StyleGene/README.md

   year={2023}
 }
 ```

+## Disclaimer
+This method is intended for academic research purposes only and is strictly prohibited for commercial use.
+Users are required to comply with all local laws and regulations when using this method.

 ## Acknowledgement
 Part of the code comes from other repo, please abide by the original open source license for the relevant code.